 Privacy and security policy

 The University of Twente researcher has to work safely and securely, especially when working with personal data.
-On the Cyber safety page you can find the most relevant national and UT policies and regulations.
+On the Cyber safety page you can find the most relevant information to make sure that you comply to national and UT policies and regulations.

 - Perform your research

-About searching scientific information and data sets, storing/sharing/collaborating on research data, securing research data, data analysis (VRE, Jupyter, SURF-HPC) and organizing an event.
+About searching scientific information and data sets, storing/sharing/collaborating on research data, securing research data and data analysis (VRE, Jupyter, SURF-HPC).

 - Searching scientific information and data sets